What are the Penalties for DWI in Texas?

 DWI with Accident (Intoxication Assault)

-DWI with an accident where serious bodily injury occurred as a proximate cause of the intoxication is called Intoxication Assault.
-Upon conviction you may serve a minimum of 2 years up to a maximum of 10 years in jail.
-Additionally, you may be fined up to $10,000.
-(3rd Degree Felony) This can be raised to a 2nd degree felony under Section 49.09 if it is shown on the trial of the offense that the person caused serious bodily injury to a peace officer, a firefighter, or emergency medical services personnel while in the actual discharge of an official duty.
+DWI with an accident where serious bodily injury occurred as a proximate cause of the intoxication is called Intoxication Assault and it is a 3rd degree felony.
+Upon conviction you may serve a minimum of 2 years up to a maximum of 10 years the Texas Department of Criminal Justice (TDCJ).
+Additionally, you may be fined up to $10,000 and will lose your license from 180 days up to 2 years.
+The intoxication assault conviction may be raised to a 2nd degree felony under Section 49.09 if it is shown on the trial of the offense that the person caused serious bodily injury to a peace officer, a firefighter, or emergency medical services personnel while in the actual discharge of an official duty.

 DWI with Death (Intoxication Manslaughter)